 Step (3) executes the get-retweet-edges query, using all hashtags found in Step (2) as the memes parameter and the six-week time window as the time-window parameter.
 It does this to get the retweet network among users from both political orientations.
 The retweet edges compose a graph structure, with vertices representing users and edges representing ‘retweet’ relationships that happened during the time window.

-Step (4) uses a combination of two algorithms, leading eigenvector modularity maximization [107] and label propagation [115] to detect communities on the retweet network.
-Here a “community” is defined as a set of vertices on a graph that are densely inter-connected and sparsely connected to the other parts of the graph.
+Step (4) uses a combination of two algorithms, leading eigenvector modularity maximization [109] and label propagation [118] to detect communities on the retweet network.
+Here a “community” is defined as a set of vertices on a graph that are densely interconnected and sparsely connected to the other parts of the graph.
 After this step, vertices from different communities are labeled with different colors for visualization in Step (6).

-In order to achieve a high-quality visualization of segregated communities in the retweet network, Step (5) uses the “Fruchterman-Reingold” algorithm [65] to generate a desirable layout of the retweet network.
+In order to achieve a high-quality visualization of segregated communities in the retweet network, Step (5) uses the “Fruchterman-Reingold” algorithm [66] to generate a desirable layout of the retweet network.
 Step (6) makes a final plot of the retweet network from Step (3) using the color labels computed in Step (4) and layout information generated in Step (5).